ceu-lang/ceu/docs/requests.md

 end
 ```

+Note that the error argument is implicit and does not appear in the
+`output/input` declaration.

-TODO: syntax sugar that omits error handling and generates a run-time error
+TODO: syntactic sugar that omits error handling and generates a run-time error
 instead

 ### Abortion